His name is Guts, and soon he'll be mopping up yours.

-The protagonist of The Underland Chronicles has a natural capacity to go into this state when his life is in danger.
+In Gregor and the Prophecy of Bane, Gregor learns he's a "rager" a person with highly developed warrior skills, a natural-born killer.
+Meaning he has a natural capacity to go into this state when his life is in danger.
 It's not always voluntary, which is really bad for a character who normally hates to kill.

 Hurt her husband or her son and Amelia Peabody becomes something far more elemental than an English lady.
 Watch out for the parasol.